 Lag-bolt all the framing members securely together with two 3/8-in. x 4-1/2 in. lag bolts at each joint.
 Predrill 3/16-in. pilot holes into the posts to prevent splitting, then 3/8-in. clearance holes in the horizontal members.
 Countersink the washers and bolt heads.

-Begin your framework assembly by notching all the 6×6 and 4×6 vertical posts to receive the horizontal framing members (Photo 4 and Fig. C).
+Begin your screen room framework assembly by notching all the 6×6 and 4×6 vertical posts to receive the horizontal framing members (Photo 4 and Fig. C).

 Mark the position for all the vertical posts on the foundation timbers.
 Drill 1/2-in. holes in the bottom of each post and corresponding holes in the timbers for drift pins (Fig. A).
 These pins, cut from 1/2-in. steel reinforcing rod (normally used to strengthen concrete slabs), hold the posts in position on the foundation.